 Participants and Methods

 The Pune Children’s Study has been described previously7.
 Children born at full term (>37 weeks’ gestation) in the KEM Hospital, Pune between 1987 and 1989 were studied (n=477).
 The children were selected to obtain, as near as possible, equal numbers in eight birth weight bands representing 250g increments7.
 At 8 years, we recorded anthropometry (weight, height, triceps, biceps, subscapular and suprailiac skinfolds).
-An oral glucose tolerance test (WHO protocol, using a dose of 1.75 g/kg body weight) was carried out and glucose, insulin and lipids were measured.
+An oral glucose tolerance test (OGTT; WHO protocol, using a dose of 1.75 g/kg body weight) was carried out and glucose, insulin and lipids were measured.
 In 2009 we were able to trace 383 of these children (now aged 21 years): 6 had died (1kidney failure, 2 severe infective illness, 2 accidents, 1 unknown) and 17 declined to participate.
 Of the 360 who were studied, 3 did not have relevant data at 8 years of age and we therefore analysed 357 who attended both the 8 and 21 years follow-up.
 Ethics permission for the study was obtained from the KEM Hospital Ethics Committee and informed written consent was obtained from all participants.

 The participants were admitted to the Diabetes Unit, KEM Hospital, the evening before the investigations and fasted overnight after a standard dinner.
 Weight was measured to the nearest 5 g using an electronic weighing scale (Conweigh Electronic Instruments, Mumbai).
 Standing height was measured to the nearest 0.1 cm using a wall-mounted stadiometer.
 Waist and hip circumferences were measured to the nearest 0.1 cm using a non-stretchable measuring tape.
 Skinfolds were measured to the nearest millimeter using Harpenden skinfold calipers.
 Participants’ total and regional body fat and lean mass were assessed using dual energy X-ray absorptiometry (DXA; Lunar Prodigy, GE, Madison, WI, USA).
 At 8 and 21 years, anthropometry was measured by a small number of research staff, who were trained to use standardised methods according to written protocols.
 Regular follow-up training, and inter-observer and intra-observer variation studies were carried out regularly.